iam680/Wallet-Takes-Control-WTC-/README.md

 > **License notice:** MemProcFS is released under **AGPL‑3.0**.
 Using these DLLs binds you to its terms.

+## Why I can't actively develop this project anymore

+I'm just an ordinary guy from Russia.
+Lately, I've been exhausted by constant internet disruptions, endless workarounds, and fighting with blocked services just to stay online.

+I'm tired of this shit, honestly.
+I still love the idea behind this project, but I no longer have the energy to keep pushing through all the external crap.

+If you find this useful and want to support me — it would really help.
+Not just for development, but just to get by.

+Thank you for understanding.

 ## ❤️ Support

 If you'd like to support me: